Fun and Indulgence at the Leleshwa Wine Tour 2018

 Did you know?

-That Kenya has winery?
-That the said winery sells award winning wines?
+That Kenya has a winery?
+That the said winery sells award-winning wines?

 I’ll let that sink in for a bit.

-Kenya is not commonly known as a wine making country so when I first heard of Leleshwa Wines I was curious about the homegrown brand.
-Turns out, the owners went against expert advice about 25 years ago when they first planted the vines.
+Kenya is not commonly known as a wine-making country so when I first heard of Leleshwa Wines I was curious about the homegrown brand.
+The owners went against expert advice about 25 years ago when they planted the vines.
 Much to everyone’s surprise, the grapes turned out great.
-A decade later, they are an award winning brand and now produce over 80,000 bottles of wine a year.
+A decade later, they are an award-winning brand that produces over 80,000 bottles of wine a year.

 Fun fact: Leleshwa wines are named after the Leleshwa tree which is prominent in Naivasha.
 Wonder where Kileleshwa neighbourhood got its name from?

 We set out on a tour of the vineyards after having refreshments.
 The grape vines are watered through drip irrigation.

 P.S.
 The difference between red and white wine, is that red wines are fermented with the skins while white wines are fermented without the skins.